uwePhillPhelps/IAP-2024/Tutorials/Workshop 2.md

 ...and to **add an extra beat** to turn our 4/4 rhythm into a 5/4 rhythm.

+### Extending this further...

+* What other time signatures could you make?
+* Could the amount of samples be controlled by a MIDI CC message?
+Think 'for' loops...
+* Maybe you could change samples during playback?

 ## Broken beat

 Let's adjust the rhythm to make the timing between beats uneven.
 Adjust the `aserveSleep()` values so that some are shorter, and some are longer... perhaps